Yurik72/ESPHap/README.md

 ESPHap - Arduino HomeKit ESP32/ESP8266
 ===========

-**!!!Hint ESP32 library version 1.0.5 recently released is not supported now, due that some components became a part of core and cause linking problems.
-Until properly adaption 1.0.4 should be used**

 ESPHap is an Arduino library which natively implements Apple's HomeKit protocol for your ESP32/ESP8266 based projects without the need for additional bridges.
 ESPHap currently supports both ESP32 and ESP8266.